 Tomatillo is also known as Toma Verde or Ground Cherries.
-It is a member
+Tomatillos are

-of the nightshade family, they are closely related to tomatoes.
-It is grown
+members of the nightshade family, and are closely related to tomatoes.
+It

-like a tomato.
+is grown like a tomato.
 The plant and leaves look like a tomato plant.
-That is where
+That

-the similarity ends.
-Twenty years ago, most Americans did not even know of
+is where the similarity ends.
+Twenty years ago, most Americans did not even

-Tomatillos, let alone think about growing them.
-Now, avid gardeners looking
+know of Tomatillos, let alone think about growing them.
+Now, avid gardeners

 The fruit of the Tomatillo is green, and about the size of a large cherry